Getting Tickets To The Nutcracker at David H. Koch Theater at the Lincoln Center

 Many dance fans prefer to sit high up in the David H. Koch Theater to get the full scope of the dance, but too far away and they could feel like they are just watching a distant television screen.
 This means that to get the best sight lines (assuming you won't be going to the show twice, the first in orchestra and the second in a ring - to get the full experience) you have to find the perfect balance, which is very tricky at this theatre given its size - but rear orchestra, first ring (center and sides) or 2nd ring center would be the best spots that balance the views, sound, and price.

-Bucking the trend of the modern Broadway theatergoer, some New Yorkers often see the show twice, from different vantage points each time.
-It has also been known for a few lucky (and well-off) patrons to buy tickets to both sections on the same night and move between the seats during intermission to get the full effect of the show - the close ups of the dancers and then the experience of the dance ensemble itself, especially the later scenes.
+Bucking the trend of the modern Broadway theatergoer, some well-off New Yorkers often see the show twice, from different vantage points each time.
+It has also been known for a few lucky (and very well-off) patrons to buy tickets to both sections on the same night and move between the seats during intermission to get the full effect of the show - the close ups of the dancers from the orchestra and then the experience of the dance ensemble itself from the 1st ring, especially the later scenes.

-The Nutcracker: Discount and Other Cheap Ticket Options
+The Nutcracker: Discount Tickets and Other Cheap Ticket Options

 Tickets to The Nutcracker always sell so well that it never officially offers any discount ticket options.
-They price the show as if it were a single event.
-What's more confusing is that on the tickets check-out page there is an opportunity to enter a discount code - but according to the David H. Koch Theater at the Lincoln Center box office, this box should not appear on the web site as no discounts are ever available for anyone.
+They set the price of the show as if it were a single event.
+What's more confusing is that on the tickets check-out page there is an opportunity to enter a discount code - but according to the David H. Koch Theater at the Lincoln Center box office, this box should not appear on the web site as no discounts are ever available for anyone for the Nutcracker.
 We tested a number of promotional codes that have been used for the repertory in the past and found none of these codes worked.

 Student Discount Program: